BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Experiments

-\textbf{\textsf{(A1)} Comparison with Visuomotor and RL-based Baselines.} As shown in Tab.~\ref{tabA}, our BiNoMaP significantly outperforms advanced non-prehensile manipulation methods across six tasks spanning three representative skills, when compared against two classes of baselines—visuomotor imitation policies and RL-based policies.
+As shown in Tab.~\ref{tabA}, our BiNoMaP significantly outperforms advanced non-prehensile manipulation methods across six tasks spanning three representative skills, when compared against two classes of baselines—visuomotor imitation policies and RL-based policies.
 Although these baselines are trained and tested on the same fixed object instances, their performance remains suboptimal.
 In particular, the two most challenging tasks, \textit{pivoting a plastic bowl} and \textit{wrapping an inverted basket}, require precise bimanual coordination and continuous execution of contact-rich actions.
 All six baselines frequently suffer from either insufficient or excessive contact, leading to premature object slippage and consequently very low success rates.
-For the remaining tasks, higher success rates can be partially attributed to favorable dynamics, such as leveraging friction between end-effectors and objects, or exploiting gravitational torque balance (e.g., \textit{hooking the inner wall of a mug to lift it upward}, or \textit{supporting a sphere from below with both arms}).
-However, these approaches either rely on direct perception-to-action mappings without explicit contact reasoning (visuomotor policies ACT, DP and DP3) or incur performance degradation during sim-to-real transfer (RL-based HACMan, CORN and DyWA), and thus fail to explicitly address the requirement of frequent and fine-grained contact handling.
+For the remaining tasks, higher success rates can be partially attributed to favorable dynamics, such as leveraging friction between end-effectors and objects, or exploiting gravitational torque balance.
+However, these approaches either rely on direct perception-to-action mappings without explicit contact reasoning (visuomotor policies \cite{zhao2023learning, chi2023diffusion, ze2024dp3}) or incur performance degradation during sim-to-real transfer (RL-based \cite{zhou2023hacman, cho2024corn, lyu2025dywa}), and thus fail to explicitly address the requirement of frequent and fine-grained contact handling.
 In contrast, BiNoMaP leverages VLMs to localize novel object placements and segment 3D point clouds, followed by adaptive adjustment of learned instance-level skills.
-This design yields both interpretability and robustness, achieving an average success rate of \textbf{86.7\%} across all tasks—approximately twice that of latest strong baselines—demonstrating its high practicality and effectiveness.
+This design yields both interpretability and robustness, achieving an average success rate of \textbf{86.1\%} across all tasks—approximately twice that of latest strong baselines—demonstrating its high practicality and effectiveness (e.g., \textit{hooking the inner wall of a mug to lift it upward}, or \textit{supporting a sphere from below with both arms}).
+Moreover, Fig.~\ref{moreExamples} presents more extensive qualitative results containing sequential visualizations of real-world rollouts, highlighting the continuous evolution of object states during execution.
+These results allow us to better appreciate the unique characteristics and challenges of non-prehensile bimanual manipulation, particularly its reliance on dense contacts and dynamic stability.